-A data warehouse provides you access to all your required data in a matter of minutes.
-So, you and your employees don’t have to dread an approaching deadline.
-All you need to do is use your data warehouse to acquire data within seconds.
-And most data warehouse building solutions allow you to do that without using a complex query or machine learning.
+A DWH provides you access to all your required data in minutes, so you and your employees don’t have to dread an approaching deadline.
+You only need to deploy your data model to acquire data within seconds.
+Most warehousing solutions allow you to do that without using a complex query or machine learning.

 With data warehousing, your business won’t have to rely on the 24/7 availability of a technical expert to troubleshoot problems associated with retrieving information.
 This way, you can save plenty of time.

-Refined quality of data helps guarantee that your company’s policies are based on precise information about your corporate exertions.
+Maintaining data quality helps guarantee that your company’s policies are based on precise information about your corporate exertions.

-With data warehousing, you can transform data from multiple sources into a shared arrangement.
-This way you can ensure the reliability and quality of your corporate data.
-This way, you can identify and remove replica data, inadequately recorded data, and misinformation.
+You can transform data from multiple sources into a shared arrangement by understanding data warehousing.
+Consequently, you can ensure the reliability and quality of your corporate data.
+This way, you can identify and remove replicated, poorly recorded, and any other errors.

-Implementing a data quality management program can be both costly and exceptionally laborious for your company.
-You can easily use a data warehouse to eliminate a number of these annoyances while saving money which will eventually justify your decision to invest in a data warehousing system.
+Implementing a data quality management program and improving data integrity can be costly and laborious for your company.
+You can easily use a data warehouse to eliminate many of these annoyances while saving money and boosting your organization’s overall efficiency.

 After all, poor data quality is a burden for your business and can decline the overall efficiency of your plans.

-You can use a data warehouse to gather, assimilate, and derive data from any source all through your business undertakings.
-As a result, your BI will improve by leaps and bounds, owing to the capability of effortlessly consolidating data from distinct sources.
+You can use a data warehouse to gather, assimilate, and derive data from any source and set up a process to leverage business analytics.
+As a result, your BI will improve by leaps and bounds, owing to the capability of effortlessly integrating data from distinct sources.

-Let’s face it: cross-referencing numerous databanks can be tough, and at times, unmanageable.
-But, with a data warehouse in place, everyone on your team can have an integrated understanding of all the relevant information in a timely manner.
+Let’s face it: crosschecking numerous databanks can be challenging and sometimes inconvenient.
+But, with a data warehouse in place, everyone on your team can have an integrated understanding of all the relevant information on time.

-A data warehouse allows your sales and marketing teams to track and identify which of your targets are dynamic and have accounts on social networking websites.
-So, if you’re running a promotion that targets females in their mid-twenties working in the beauty industry, your team can fetch profiles of your target audience using your data warehouse within seconds.
-They won’t even have to cross-reference worksheets and databanks.
+An EDW allows your sales and marketing teams to track and identify which of your targets are dynamic and have accounts on social networking websites.
+So, if you’re running a promotion that targets females in their mid-twenties working in the beauty industry, your team can fetch profiles of your target audience using your data lake within seconds.
+They won’t even have to crosscheck worksheets and databanks.

 According to a report by the International Data Corporation (IDC), using a data warehouse generates an average 5-year ROI of 112 percent with an average payback period of 1.6 years.

-A data warehouse empowers you to increase your overall ROI by harnessing the value and acumen implanted within numerous databanks.
-As you increasingly make use of the information consolidated and systematized within the data warehouse, you achieve more out of your investment.
+It empowers you to increase your overall ROI by harnessing the value and insight implanted within numerous databanks.
+As you increasingly use the information consolidated and organized within the central store, you achieve more from your investment.

-Predicting the results of your business processes is a significant aspect of being a resourceful business person.
-It can be challenging to forecast the future without a tangible understanding of your historical achievements and letdowns.
+Moreover, predicting the results of your business processes is a significant aspect of being a resourceful business person.
+Forecasting the future without a tangible understanding of your historical achievements and letdowns can be challenging.

-For example, suppose you own a fashion brand and you plan to launch a promotional campaign for your new clothing line.
-With the help of your data warehouse, you can access and analyze historical data from your previous campaigns in order to identify which approach worked the best, and how you might emulate it in upcoming promotions.
+For example, suppose you own a fashion brand.
+You plan to launch a promotional campaign for your new clothing line.
+Setting up a central repository enables you to access and analyze historical data from your previous campaigns to identify which approach worked the best and how you might emulate it in upcoming promotions.

 You can’t expect to store and analyze such comprehensive past data in any conventional databank.
-Thus, using a data warehouse gives you an advantage in your business procedures.
+Thus, using EDW gives you an advantage in your business procedures.

-Did you know that data-related complications cost a large number of businesses more than a whopping five million dollars every year?
+Did you know that complications related to data cost a large number of businesses more than a whopping five million dollars every year?

 But, with data warehousing, you can save yourself from the hassle of additional data security.

 As a business that deals with customer information regularly, your first and foremost priority is to protect your existing and prospective consumers’ information.
-To evade all future nuisances, you take all the indispensable actions to escape data breaches.
-With a data warehouse, you can keep all your data sources consolidated and appropriately protected.
+Hence, to evade all future nuisances, you take all the necessary actions to escape data breaches.
+Using a warehousing solution, you can keep all your data sources consolidated and protected.
 This will significantly decrease the threat of a data breach.

-These are just a few advantages that data warehousing has to offer for your business.
-If a data warehouse is implemented and designed appropriately, it can offer a wide range of benefits to your company.
-It provides you with improved business intelligence, robust decision support, superior business practices, and effective analytics processing.
+These are just a few advantages that data warehousing offers for your business.
+It provides improved business intelligence, robust decision support, superior business practices, and effective analytics processing.

 How Astera Data Warehouse Builder Can Help?

-It may seem like a huge investment today, but in the future, a data warehouse can help you reap maximum profits in terms of money, resources, and improved business performance.
+An EDW may seem like a huge investment today.
+However, it can help you reap maximum profits in the future.